Google Cloud’s $20B Quarter Lands as Big Tech’s AI Tab Tops $725B

 Key Points

-Google Cloud hit $20B quarterly revenue for the first time, growing 63% year-over-year
+Google Cloud crossed $20B quarterly revenue for the first time, up 63%.

 Questions Answered